mylonasc/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a M.Sc. and Ph.D. graduate from ETH Zurich, working at Deloitte Zurich.
+I am a M.Sc. and Ph.D. graduate from ETH Zurich, working as a ML engineer (details to be updated).

 [link to my CV]( uploads/MylonasCharilaos_Oct24_nt_v3-1.pdf)

-My core skills are machine learning (deep learning), scientific computing, software engineering and I have experience through my engagements at Deloitte in financial risk management.
+My core skills are machine learning (deep learning), scientific computing, software engineering and financial risk management.

 🎓 My deep learning-related work is on Graph Neural Networks ([1](https://github.com/mylonasc/tf_gnns)), Bayesian Deep Learning for Generative modeling (e.g., ([3](https://onlinelibrary.wiley.com/doi/full/10.1002/we.2621), [4](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/385323/4/GeneGolubPoster.pdf)) ) and their fusion (e.g., such as VAEs for graph structured data [5](https://arxiv.org/abs/2106.16049), and Bayesian predictive models for time-series on graphs [6](https://arxiv.org/abs/2012.06791)).
 I have also developed Bayesian deep learning models for high frequency time-series in Structural Health Monitoring (SHM) ([7](https://www.mdpi.com/1424-8220/21/19/6325)), and co-authored papers on using Neural ODEs for SHM ([8](https://www.sciencedirect.com/science/article/abs/pii/S0022460X21002686)).

 These are some of the techniques I employed during my [PhD](https://www.research-collection.ethz.ch/handle/20.500.11850/511551) at ETH Zurich.

-💼 At Deloitte, I've worked in business development for energy market analytics, I have contributed to the assessment of liquidity and credit risk systems, and created cryptocurrency transaction analytics prototypes.
+💼 In my previous role in consulting (recently resigned in order to pursue other opportunities), I've worked in business development for energy market analytics, I have contributed to the assessment of liquidity and credit risk systems, and created cryptocurrency transaction analytics prototypes.
 I have also been involved in defining the requirements, coordinating efforts, and contributing to early asset development of retrieval augmented generation (RAG) LLM-prototypes, introduced DevOps processes, and provided several internal seminars on RAG and LLM technology.

-🎹 On my free time, I play music and hack-around with microcontrollers, software engineering and automation, and keep up with deep learning research.
+🎹 In my free time, I play music and hack-around with microcontrollers, software engineering and automation, and keep up with deep learning research.